convexalpha/Sketch2Photo/README.md

-(Note that this is a basic implementation of the paper's idea and doesn't contail all the functionalities of the same.)
+(Note that this is a basic implementation of the paper's idea and doesn't contain all the functionalities of the same.)